P-p-H-d/mlib/README.md

 * write\_array\_start:
    Start writing an array of 'number_of_elements' objects into the serial stream 'serial'.
-   If 'number_of_elements' is 0, then either the array has no data, or the number of elements of the array is unkown.
+   If 'number_of_elements' is 0, then either the array has no data, or the number of elements of the array is unknown.
    Initialize 'local' so that it can be used to serialize the array (local is an unique serialization object of the array).
    Return M\_SERIAL\_OK\_CONTINUE if it succeeds, M\_SERIAL\_FAIL otherwise */